lzim/mtl/blue/session08/s08_facilitator/mtl_session08_say.md

     -- | -- | --
     [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#.)
 00:40-00:50 | **Describe** findings/decisions and save | **4.
 Practice describing outputs (system behaviors) you're going to check and discuss as a team in relation to the team's highest priority need.**

-### 10. Compare Experiments to see the difference the between base case and the current experimental run
+### 10. Compare Experiments to see the difference the between base case and the current experimental run.

 - Navigate to the Results Dashboard.
 It is here you can choose up to two prior experiments' results to compare with the current run.
 Select your base case run.
 - There are six charts in the dashboard at a time.
 To see the default set of charts for a specific service, cohort, or setting, go to the main model diagram Experiment Timeline box and under "Display Patient Services" click on the service, cohort, or setting for the specific charts you want to review.
 First, let's look at \_______ chart, in the \_________ section of the screen, as it answers our question \_________ .